estiakjoni/doc/Valet-Ubuntu.md

-## Valet Linux
+## Valet Ubuntu
-It was initially available only for iOS, but today with the help of a third party package, we can install Valet on linux.
+It was initially available only for iOS, but today with the help of a third party package, we can install Valet on Ubuntu.

 Also, make sure that your system isn’t running any programs that bind port 80 (like Apache or Nginx).